-• Department of Nursing Physical Form
+Department of Nursing Physical Form

-- All blanks should be completed and signed by both student and health care provider. - The Health Care Provider's address must be documented. - When fully completed, the Department of Nursing Physical Form must be uploaded into the compliance system.
+- o All blanks should be completed and signed by both student and health care provider. - o The Health Care Provider's address must be documented. - When fully completed, the Department of Nursing Physical Form must be uploaded into the compliance system.

-• Safety and Technical Standards Form
+Safety and Technical Standards Form

-- Review Policy and Procedure. - Students must complete all questions on the form and sign in preparation for their provider visit. - The Health Care Provider must review, provide comments related to student's ability, and sign this form. - The Safety and Technical Standards must be completed annually with Health Care Provider visit and signature by the deadlines noted in the compliance system. - The completed forms should be uploaded into the compliance system database. - While enrolled in the nursing program, students are required to immediately inform the Department of Nursing of any change in health status including illness or injury.
+- o Review Policy and Procedure. - o Students must complete entire form and sign in preparation for their provider visit. - o The Health Care Provider must review, provide comments related to student's ability, and sign this form. - The Safety and Technical Standards must be completed annually with Health Care Provider visit and signature by the deadlines noted in the compliance system. - o The completed forms should be uploaded into the compliance system database. - While enrolled in the nursing program, students are required to immediately inform the Department of Nursing of any change in physical or mental health status, illness or injury.
 The student must notify the course faculty, Program Director, Department Chair, and the Director of Compliance and Student Support.
 Any condition that is deemed to have the potential to jeopardize the quality of nursing care or the safety of clients will be discussed with the student by the parties mentioned above and appropriate action will be taken.
+An updated safety and Technical Standards Form must be completed with the medical provider at the time of the change, a medical release from the provider may be required to return to class or clinical